rohitanil/Instance-Segmentation-using-UNet-and-Dice-Similarity-Coefficient/README.md

 7. Sklearn
 8. Pickle

+## Dataset
+The data can be downloaded from Kaggle [Dataset]: https://www.kaggle.com/c/data-science-bowl-2018/data

 ## Installation
 1. Run `pip install -r requirements.txt` requirements.txt file can be found in Other Folder
 2. Update the path PATH, TEST_PATH, OUTPUT_PATH in the ipynb